shanesturrock/bioit/README.md

 Contains tests, watch scripts, and spec files for each tool we support
 ## bin
 Executable scripts for updates and tests
+## bioitrepo
+Files for setting up a local bioit repository
+## modulefiles
+Environment modules files for all packages